loader image

 On 25 November 1911, Gnosspelius set out from a boathouse of Borwicks at Bowness Bay in Gnosspelius No. 2 powered by a 50 horse power four-cylinder inline water-cooled Clerget 4 V engine.
 He achieved the first take-off from Windermere.
 However, within a minute, following a gust of wind, control was lost and a wingtip dug into the water causing the hydro-aeroplane to turn over from back to front. – The Westmorland Gazette, 2 December 1911.

 Unaware of Gnosspelius’ accident off Belle Isle, on the morning of 25 November 1911 Herbert Stanley Adams taxied out from Hill of Oaks in Waterbird, commissioned by Wakefield as a landplane from A. V. Roe and Company, took off and alighted.
-It was the first successful flight off water outside of France and the USA, and the first in the world to successfully use a stepped float.
+It was the first successful flight off water outside of France and the USA, and the first in the world to use successfully a stepped float.
 Gnosspelius’ mother wrote a letter to congratulate Wakefield.

 The first successful flight was made by Gnosspelius No. 2 on 14 February 1912.
 ‘The machine thus captures the honour of being the first hydro-monoplane of normal type to fly properly, as well as being the first hydro-monoplane of any type to leave British waters.’ – The Aeroplane magazine, 29 February 1912.